While on vacation recently I read a book I enjoyed so much, I read it twice. That’s saying a lot for a girl who used to despise reading.

 If you give it a try, let us know what you think!
 Leave a comment, rate it, and don’t forget to tag a picture #minimalistbaker on Instagram!
 We’d love to see your juice in action.
 Cheers, friends!

-- If using a juicer, add all ingredients to the juicer and press.
+- If using a juicer, add all ingredients to the juicer and press (omit water).
 Otherwise, squeeze orange and lemon juice into a blender as the pulp can make the juicing process more difficult.

 - Next add nectarine, apple, ginger, carrots, and mint (optional).
-Top with 1-2 cups filtered water, cover and blend until combined.
-You don't want your blender to get the juice too hot in temperature so be careful not to over-blend - it shouldn't take more than 30 seconds.
+Top with filtered water (start with the lesser quantity), cover and blend until combined.
+You don’t want your blender to get the juice too hot in temperature so be careful not to over-blend – it shouldn’t take more than 30 seconds.

 - Drape a clean, thin towel over a large mixing bowl and carefully pour over the juice and pulp.
 Then gather the corners and begin extracting the juice, leaving the pulp behind.
 Continue squeezing until all juice is extracted.
 You can either compost the pulp or add it to baked goods!